Best Full Size Mattress: Reviews and Buyer’s Guide

 The Amerisleep AS3 is by far the most popular in the Amerisleep collection.
 The AS3 is ideal for side and combination sleepers, and its versatile, medium feel has made this eco-friendly mattress a best-selling full-size bed.

 The Amerisleep AS3’s provides maximum comfort by combining both softness and firmness.
-All of Amerisleep’s mattresses are encased with a Celliant® cover, an FDA-determined textile meant to promote recovery and wick away heat and moisture.
+All of Amerisleep’s mattresses are encased with a soft, breathable cover, designed to keep you cool and promote deep sleep.

-Beneath the Celliant® cover lies the first layer, known as Bio-Pur®.
+Beneath this cover lies the first layer, known as Bio-Pur®.
 Bio-Pur® is a breathable, partially plant-based memory foam that keeps you cooler while you sleep.
-In fact, it’s 5 times more breathable than traditional memory foam.
+Due to its construction, it’s more breathable and responsive than traditional memory foam.